SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Awesome," Rainbow said.

-"Why don't you make 4 more while I'm gone, I need to go upstairs for a bit," Pinkie explained.
+"Why don't you make four more while I'm gone, I need to go upstairs for a bit," Pinkie explained.

 "Okay," Rainbow said, as she started on the next pancake.

 Pinkie checked the timer on the cake and went upstairs to work with Fluttershy.

+*Timers still looking good.*

-Pinkie walked into her room, seeing Fluttershy sitting in front of the dress.
+Pinkie walked into her room and saw Fluttershy sitting in front of the dress.

 "I'm back," Pinkie said.